Our Services

 Helpful Resources

-There are several factors to consider, including medication timing, sleep hygiene, and withdrawal effects, that can influence this risk.
-See below for important details on how these drugs affect REM sleep and practical strategies to reduce episodes.
+Several factors influence this risk, including medication timing, sleep hygiene, and withdrawal effects.
+Below, you'll find key details on how these medications affect REM sleep and practical strategies to reduce episodes.

 Sleep paralysis is part of a normal process during rapid eye movement (REM) sleep: